nikhilesh95/CovarianceMatrixEstimators/README.md

 ### *Libraries Used:*

-* scikit-learn – For co-variance estimator functions
+* scikit-learn â€“ For co-variance estimator functions
-* pandas – For data input and processing
+* pandas â€“ For data input and processing
-* NumPy – For Numerical and matrix calculations
+* NumPy â€“ For Numerical and matrix calculations
-* matplotlib – For plotting benchmark results
+* matplotlib â€“ For plotting benchmark results

 ### *Benchmarking:*